harperreed/horace/README.md

-#horace: go IRC bot
+#Horace: a GO IRC bot

-I wanted a project that would help me learn go.
-I learned python with irc and xmpp bots, i learned network programming in perl with irc bots - so it only seemed fair that I learn go by writing an IRC bot.
+I wanted a project that would help me learn [go](http://golang.com).
+I learned python with irc and [xmpp](http://wokkel.ik.nu/) [bots](http://excla.im/), i learned network programming in perl with irc bots - so it only seemed fair that I learn go by writing an IRC bot.

 I am using the event-based irc framework from: [fluffle/goirc](https://github.com/fluffle/goirc).
 It works very well and being event based, makes the code fun.